 Dr. Douglas JacksonPresident & CEO

-In addition to delivering approximately 200 forty-foot containers each year through the C.U.R.E.
-Cargo program, C.U.R.E.
-Clinics sends teams of medical professionals to assist partner hospitals and clinics.
+Project C.U.R.E. delivers approximately 200 forty-foot containers each year through the C.U.R.E.
+Cargo program.
+The C.U.R.E.
+Clinics program send teams of medical professionals to assist partner hospitals and clinics.
 Project C.U.R.E. also provides hundreds of hours of training through the Helping Babies Breathe and Helping Mothers Survive curriculum.
 Thousands of dollars of medical supplies are carried by traveling doctors and nurses in the form of C.U.R.E.
 Kits.
-More than 20,000 people volunteer with Project C.U.R.E. every year, making the organization one of the most efficient and effective grass-roots organizations in the country.
+More than 25,000 people volunteer with Project C.U.R.E. every year, making the organization one of the most efficient and effective grass-roots organizations in the country.

-In conjunction with his work at Project C.U.R.E., Dr. Jackson has taught at the university level in the disciplines of finance, investments, leadership development, legal and international issues.
-He is a frequent speaker and lecturer at colleges and universities, conferences such as TEDx, as well as civic, corporate and community organizations.
+In addition to his work at Project C.U.R.E., Dr. Jackson has taught at the university level in the disciplines of finance, investments, leadership development, legal and international issues.
+He is a frequent speaker and lecturer to colleges and universities, conferences such as TEDx, as well as civic, corporate and community organizations.

 Douglas graduated magna cum laude from Northwest Nazarene University in 1982, receiving a Bachelor of Arts in Business Administration.
 In 1985, he earned a Juris Doctor from the University of Colorado at Boulder, receiving the American Jurisprudence Award for Excellence in the study of law.
 In 1992, he was awarded a Ph.D. in Business Administration with an emphasis in finance and econometrics from the University of Colorado at Boulder, authoring a dissertation on leveraged buyouts and secondary public offerings.
-Douglas is a member of the Alpha Delta Sigma and the Beta Gamma Sigma national honor societies, and recently completed Executive Education at the Stanford University School of Business.
+Douglas received an honorary Doctorate of Medicine from ABUAD University in Nigeria and the the Civis Princeps recognition from Regis University, He is a member of the Alpha Delta Sigma and the Beta Gamma Sigma national honor societies, and recently completed Executive Education at the Stanford University School of Business.

 Following his admission to the bar, Douglas administered the legal affairs for the international agricultural firm of CTB, Inc., a Berkshire Hathaway company.
 Upon the completion of his Ph.D., Douglas opened the Fermanian Business Center at Point Loma University in San Diego, California.
 As Executive Director, Douglas developed and implemented numerous programs and seminars to advance business opportunities for college students and business professionals in the San Diego community and abroad.
 In 1995, Dr. Jackson assumed the role of Provost at Colorado Christian University.
 In this capacity, he oversaw the academic, financial, operational, advancement and student life functions of the university.